jiyong-park/jiyong-park.github.io/_pages/research.md

 4. “Converting Supporters into Investors: Evidence from Reward-based and Equity-based Crowdfunding,” with Keongtae Kim (CUHK)
 5. “The Democratized Crowd?
 Gender Differences in the Stages of New Product Development of Crowdfunding,” with Jongho Kim (KAIST) and Jinhyuk Lee (Korea U.)
 6. “Leveraging Machine Learning to Reduce Racial Bias on Online Platforms: A Neural Machine Translation Approach,” with Jongho Kim (KAIST)
 7. “Are You Confident in Your Prediction?
-An Economic Analysis of Predictive Uncertainty and Data Management,” with Byungtae Lee (KAIST)
+An Economic Analysis of Predictive Uncertainty and the Management of Machine Learning Models,” with Byungtae Lee (KAIST)
 8. “Grid Computing and Online Contents Platforms,” with Eric Hyeokkoo Kwon (NTU) and Jungpil Hahn (NUS)